jpignata/pair-stats/README.md

 # pair-stats

-At a glance statistics from your git repository showing with whom you've paired over the last month.
+At a glance statistics from your git repository showing with whom you've paired recently.

 The days column shows the number of unique days you've had a check-in with the other author, commits shows the number of individual repository commits made and % uses days to illustrate how often you've paired with the other author.